 The second stage, during flowering, provides a fertilizer ratio (NPK) of 5-15-10, and the third stage, during fruiting, provides a fertilizer ratio (NPK) of 5-10-15 to the plants for better performance.

 It’s experimental gardening.
 Tomatoes taste better when they are grown traditionally.

-And I promise you that, your precious time for growing tomatoes will not frustrate you after a successful harvest.
+And I promise you that your precious time growing tomatoes will not frustrate you after a successful harvest.